TianhaoLiu13/EntroWordler/README.md

-# Wordler
+# EntroWordler
-Optimized strategy for wordle
+Optimized strategy for wordle based on entropy.